 README File description

 The README file contains an overview of the run, aspects specific to it, and an instrument-dependent checklist.
-The README file interface is accessible from the P2PP main GUI via either the Readme button or the Readme menu at the top bar; see the P2PP User Manual for a detailed description.
+The README file interface is accessible from the p2 interface via the Readme button.
 The README file has the following sections:

 - A non-editable section giving basic information on the run as scheduled: the program ID and type (normal, large, guaranteed time, or director's discretionary time), instrument, PI name, priority class, and approved execution time.